This post may contain affiliate links. Please read our disclosure policy.

 Now on to these cookies…you’ll love how fast and easy they are to make!

-Lay out 15 Ritz crackers on wax paper and spread about 2 tsp almond butter on each cracker.
+- Lay out 1 sleeve of Ritz crackers on wax paper and spread ~2tsp. almond butter on each cracker.
 Carefully place another cracker on top to create a sandwich.
+(2 crackers per cookie)

-Use a double broiler to melt the chocolate or melt chocolate in the microwave.
+- Use a double boiler to melt the chocolate or melt chocolate in the microwave.

-Once chocolate is melted and smooth, dunk each cookie into the chocolate so it's coated completely and set back on the wax paper.
-Finish with sprinkles and repeat with remaining cookies.
-Let stand until set, about 5-10 minutes.
+- Once chocolate is melted and smooth, dunk each cookie into the white chocolate so it's coated completely and set back on the wax paper.
+Finish off the cookies with sprinkles and repeat with remaining cookies.
+Place in freezer for 15 minutes so chocolate hardens, then enjoy!

-Serve immediately or store in fridge to have a sweet treat for later!
+- Serve immediately or store in the fridge or freezer to have a sweet treat for later!

 My friend Lorie over at Lemons and Zest also has a delicious cookie recipe similar to this one!
 Go check her blog out too!